DO YOU ¿ YOGA | A STARTER PACK

 I am currently applying this theory to yoga and tentatively calling my approach DO YOU ¿ YOGA—as in “you gotta just do you”, but also as in “do you?”.
 Except, instead of a question mark (?), I've used the upside-down-Spanish-style-one (¿)—because that way "DO YOU ¿ YOGA" is kinda like a question but also not + the upside-down question mark kinda looks like someone doing a kneeling pose.

-Don't worry, the way this made up yoga "program" actually works is much simpler than the explanation behind its name.
+Don't worry, the way this made up yoga "program" actually works is much less convoluted than the explanation behind its name.

 DO YOU ¿ YOGA | A Step By Step—that's right, only 2 steps—Guide

 •STEP 1 - Put on some nice tunes.
-To help, I’ve started a Spotify playlist that consists of 54 tracks you can throw on shuffle and get a chilled yoga vibe going as you move from "Downward Dog" to that thing that I'm assuming is called "Upward Dog".
+To help, I’ve started a Spotify playlist that consists of 95 tracks you can throw on shuffle to get a chilled yoga vibe flowing as you move from "Downward Dog" to that thing that I'm assuming is called "Upward Dog".

-PS - I have also found that putting on an Audiobook or Podcast sometimes instead of the music is a good way to mix things up + fit in some extra learning with your stretching.
+PS - I have also found that putting on an Audiobook or Podcast sometimes instead of the music is a good way to mix things up + fit in some extra learning with your stretching (and if you’re an audio multi-tasker like myself, I recommend having something like this HI54 instrumental playlist playing in another tab at the same time - really helps audiobooks feel more cinematic).

-•STEP 2 - Lay out your mat (light a candle if you're a romantic or hit a vape pen if you're a skeptic) and using whatever level of yoga knowledge you currently have, get in the flow of whatever routine feels right with the music and your body.
-Y'know, "do you".
-Depending on the day's busyness, I flow for 15-40 minutes every morning.
-And it's one of my favourite 15-40 minute stretches of every day.
+•STEP 2 - Lay out your mat (light a candle if you're a romantic or hit a vaporizer if you're a skeptic) and using whatever level of yoga knowledge you currently have, get in the flow of whatever routine feels right with the music and your body.
+Call it stretching if you’re uneasy about someone catching you doing something that looks spiritual.
+Y'know, just "do you" (for me, a person that’s on a computer way too much, that involves a lot of focus on my back).
+I tend to do 15-45 minutes every day, usually split up into different little—and much needed—breaks throughout the day.
+And since I get sent a lot of music submissions, I often fit in some of my rolling around the floor while I’m listening to those.

 If you don’t have any yoga knowledge at the start, that's ok.
 I didn't either (also, that is literally how starting something new starts).
-Just jump over to youtube and watch a few videos.
-I’ve found Yoga With Adrienne to be a very good one as she is pretty chill and has a very good "do you" mentality.
-Plus, she has Shakey Graves on her intro song, so what more of a co-sign can you ask for?
+Check out a class in your community or, if the thought of stretching in front of strangers fills you with anxious excuses, just jump over to youtube and watch a few videos.
+I’ve found Yoga With Adrienne to be a very good one as she is extra chill and has a very good "do you" mentality.

 The key here (in regards to DO YOU ¿ YOGA at least) is to mostly use these instructional videos to learn a few things that you can take back into creating your own routine without the videos.
-Maybe it's just me, but I found that when I was following along with the instructional videos, I’d end up spending a lot of my awareness cranking my neck trying to follow along with what's happening on the screen, thinking thoughts like, “it sure doesn’t look like that when I do it”.
-And that didn't always feel super zen.
+Maybe it's just me, but I found that when I was following along with the instructional videos step-by-step, I’d end up spending a lot of my awareness cranking my neck trying to follow along with what's happening on the screen, thinking thoughts like, “it sure doesn’t look like that when I do it”, and never really staying in the moment long.
+Which didn't always feel super zen.

-Of course, it's important to learn new techniques and how to do things properly—but it’s equally important to just experience closing your eyes and connecting to the movements of the moments that feel right for you.
+Of course, it's important to learn new techniques and how to do things properly—but it’s equally important to just experience closing your eyes and connecting to the movements of the moments happening inside you.
+Because it’s in those moments of not over analyzing what you are doing that you'll start to realize:

-Anyways, best get back to my stretching with the devil.
-Namaste / nah I'mma stay.
+Anyways, best get back to stretching with an eastern devil.